Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### _getNftRecipient
-The default value for the NFT recipient is the highest bidder.
+Returns the default value for the NFT recipient is the highest bidder.

 *Declaration:*